anton-yurchenko/git-release/README.md

 - Supports GitHub Enterprise
 - Supports standard `v` prefix out of the box
 - Allows custom SemVer prefixes
+- Update a single pre-release with changes from Unreleased scope

 ## Manual